Papankk/PapanKomputer/README.md

 # Papank Komputer

 A website-based computer shop e-commerce application.
 Using the codeigniter 4.4.0 framework.
-Created for project based learning purposes.
+Created for project based learning at SMKN 4 Malang 11th grade purposes.

 ## CodeIgniter 4